duneanalytics/docs/docs/five_minutes.md

 ---
-title: Advanced Protocol Analysis
+title: Advanced Analysis Guide
 description: End to End tutorials on how to analyze specfic protocols
 ---

 ### Choosing What To Analyze

-Once you've learned basic SQL and blockchain concepts, you're ready to start doing your own end-to-end analysis.
+Once you've learned [basic SQL and blockchain concepts](https://web3datadegens.substack.com/p/a-basic-wizard-guide-to-dune-sql), you're ready to start doing your own end-to-end analysis.
 It's easy to get lost in an ever-expanding web of tables and analysis - so here are some top tips on scoping your work.

 When looking into a protocol, you'll need to understand the contract architecture and context.
 That starts with functions, events, and wallets overviews.
 There is a [quickstart dashboard](https://dune.com/duniversity/contract-quickstart) built just for this, you can see a walkthrough analyzing Opensea [here](https://web3datadegens.substack.com/p/how-to-start-analyzing-any-web3-protocol).